eruto-mc/eruto-origins/README.md

 ```

 You can find each individual version by looking at the [Reposilite maven page](https://maven.merchantpug.net/#/releases/io/github/edwinmindcraft).

-Alternatively, you can look at the released JARs on the GitHub releases page of [EdwinMindcraft/origins-architectury](https://github.com/EdwinMindcraft/origins-architectury).
+Alternatively, you can look at the released JARs on the GitHub releases page of [EdwinMindcraft/origins-architectury](https://github.com/EdwinMindcraft/origins-architectury), just make sure to prefix the version with the Minecraft version as follows: `{minecraft_version}-{origins_forge_version}`.

-### Versions prior to 1.7.1.1
+### Prior to 1.7.1.1
 The simplest way to load Origins in a dev environment is currently to use
 [Curse Maven](https://www.cursemaven.com/).
 To do so, add the flowing to your
 gradle build script: